MeexReay/minceraftOS/README.md

 To find out your `<disk_id>` (ex. sda), use `lsblk` or `fdisk -l`

-Now there is no read-write mode, only live-cd
+For now, there is no read-write mode, only live-cd

 ## How to use